The ins and outs of incrementality testing for app marketers

-With these results, you should apply a confidence level to estimate how certain you are that this test group is representative of what you’ll see on a larger scale.
-Note that as you scale up your campaigns, there’s always a chance that your findings won’t reflect future results, so your plan needs to be adaptable.
+With results in hand, estimate how certain you are that this test group represents what you’ll see on a larger scale.
+Note that user behavior will change over time, so it's crucial to continue your incrementality testing periodically.
+Additionally, as you scale up your campaigns, there’s always a chance that your findings won’t reflect future results, so your strategy needs to be agile and adaptable.

 Control your variables

-Firstly, it’s vital that your groups are statistically equivalent and have identical conditions, such as the same testing period.
+First, your groups must be statistically equivalent and have identical conditions, such as the same testing period.

-Without the right segmentation, you might attribute uplift incorrectly due to variables that you didn’t control.
+Without the right segmentation, you might incorrectly attribute uplift due to variables that weren’t controlled.
 As with any scientific study, having more variables leaves greater room for doubt, potentially making your results unreliable.

 Outline your primary outcome

-In our earlier example, the conversion event was installs, but perhaps you want to measure the influence ads have on in-app purchases instead.
-If your app sells shoes, each shoe purchase is a conversion event, so your primary outcome would be the uplift in shoe sales.
+Let’s say you want to measure an ad’s influence on in-app purchases instead of using installs as the conversion event like in our earlier example.
+For instance, if your app sells shoes, each shoe purchase is a conversion event, so your primary outcome would be the uplift in shoe sales.

 Michelle Huynh, Director of Growth at Poshmark, provided an example of this method and how it helped them move forward with growth targets:

-“TV is a relatively new channel for us and it’s offline, so it’s pretty hard to measure.
+“TV is a relatively new channel for us.
 We took one week’s worth of budget and decided to spend it all in one day.
-It was a little bit risky, but we were looking at the blended cost and an hourly chart that we have, looking at the week-over-week just to see if there’s any spike.
-We were able to prove that TV users are incremental, and a little bit expensive, but this helped us move forward a lot.
-We were able to scale TV spend efficiently and it’s now one of our biggest channels.”
+It was a bit risky, but we were looking at the blended cost and an hourly chart, looking at the week-over-week just to see if there was a spike.
+We then proved that TV users are incremental and a little bit expensive, but this helped us move forward a lot!
+We were able to scale TV spend efficiently, and it’s now one of our biggest channels.”

-As we wrap up, let’s review the incrementality tips and tricks provided by industry experts:
+As we wrap up, let’s review the incrementality tips and tricks we’ve covered above.